Redislabs-Solution-Architects/keyslot/README.md

 5. [Usage](#usage)

 ## Summary <a name="summary"></a>
-This is a utility script for determining the key slot and node location for a given key string.
+This is a utility for determining the key slot and node location for a given key string.
+This utility replicates the expected hash behavior for Redis OSS documented [here](https://redis.io/docs/reference/cluster-spec/).
+Redis Enterprise hash behavior is currently inconsistent with OSS.
+This inconsistency is on roadmap to be corrected.
+This utility will yield correct OSS hash slots now and will yield correct RE slots in the future when that RE correction is in place.

 ## Features <a name="features"></a>
 - Calculate key slot based on the Redis hash slot algorithm